The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 This is no traditional kibble.
 UnKibble is a veterinarian-created kibble alternative made with whole ingredients that are gently dried to preserve the most nutrition.
 It’s like a kibble version of the type of fresh food we reviewed above.

 You’ll find ingredients full of soluble fiber (important for IBD and IBS) like apples, sweet potatoes, and carrots.
 The limited ingredient list also makes it easier to find a suitable recipe for dogs with allergies.
 None of the recipes contain eggs and two are gluten-free.
-(Note: Spot and Tango also offers a fresh food option.
-You can learn more in our Spot and Tango dog food review.)

 What we like